Tara-1022/Web-dev---WE-Cohort-4/Notes.md

 - scalable, flexible
 - 'row' - doc, 'table' - collection

+> Take home
-> - install mongodb community edition, compass (for visualization of data), bi (business intelligence) connector (translates all sql queries into mongdb when u have an old project which still uses relational db), postman
+- [ ]  install mongodb community edition, compass (for visualization of data), bi (business intelligence) connector (translates all sql queries into mongdb when u have an old project which still uses relational db), postman
->- look into mongodb atlas
+ - [ ]  look into mongodb atlas

 www.mongodb.com/docs/manual/aggregation

 postman - can generate documentation for api

+> Take-home
-> add spring web and spring data mongodb to connect to db in spring initializer
+- [ ] add spring web and spring data mongodb to connect to db in spring initializer

 good practice to add toString method for all classes and is called implicitly called by the framework www.mongodb.com/compatibility/spring-boot